 Idaho’s expansive and diverse landscape serves as a natural habitat to thousands of native species and wild animals, including vascular plants, birds, mammals, reptiles, and fish.
 There are even several endangered species that find a home in Idaho, such as the woodland caribou, grizzly bear, and grey wolf.
 Other noteworthy animals that live within the state are fishers, North American lynx, coyotes, bighorn sheep, badgers, and rattlesnakes.
 Idaho also has one of the largest surviving Elk herds in the world.

-Considered the Niagara Falls of the West, Shoshone Falls is a majestic waterfall located on the edge of Twin Falls, in the southern part of the state.
+Considered the Niagara Falls of the West, Shoshone Falls, Idaho, is a majestic waterfall located on the edge of Twin Falls, in the southern part of the state.
 This natural landmark surely resembles its famous falls counterpart in northern New York, but it’s almost 50 ft higher.
 Even though the water volume is lower than Niagara’s, Shoshone’s is entirely magnificent on its own when flowing in full brilliance.
 Any time of year is a good time to see this waterfall, but the best time is in late spring after the snow melts in the Rockies and finds its way down the river.

 The flow of Shoshone Falls is enduringly fed from the waters of a dam located a bit upstream.
 This dam and the waters of the Snake River Basin are regulated for irrigation to maintain local agriculture.
 The excess water is then sent downstream on the Snake River towards the Pacific Ocean, where it rages dramatically over the falls.
-The impressive sight created by nature itself is a wonderful marvel to be explored from multiple points of view—hiking boots are entirely optional, but a good camera to capture the moment is highly recommended.
+The impressive sight created by nature itself is a wonderful marvel to be explored from multiple points of view.
+Hiking boots are entirely optional, but a good camera to capture the moment is highly recommended.

-Sawtooth Mountains: Alpine-Like Peaks
+Sawtooth Mountains, Idaho: Alpine-Like Peaks

 Craters of the Moon: Space Features on Earth

 For a surreal landscape that looks like outer space here on Earth, people can visit a unique, historic national monument—the biggest basaltic lava field in America.
-This natural landmark in southern Idaho is a one-of-a-kind terrain feature, created after a supervolcano erupted thousands of years ago and left plenty of scorched earth behind.
+This Idaho natural attraction is a one-of-a-kind terrain feature, created after a supervolcano erupted thousands of years ago and left plenty of scorched earth behind.
 There’s no way to truly describe the mystical panoramic scene than simply otherworldly.
 Visitors can take in the various lava formations and tubes, cinder cones, tree molds, and the deepest rift crack in the world.
 Since the iconic landscape appears to strikingly resemble the moon, there’s truly no other natural feature just like it on Earth.

 Hells Canyon: Deepest North American River Gorge